 Check if everybody is on the same page

-Make sure that you are clear about your team’s communication strategies and deliverables.
-Know when and how to provide updates on a project (video conferencing, phone, email or google docs?), which collaboration tools to use, and other protocols.
+Make sure that you are clear about your team’s goals, strategies and deliverables.
+Know when and how to provide updates on a project, which collaboration tools to use, and other protocols.
 Make sure that you can connect with everyone on the team to prevent feeling isolated.

 Prepare your office space

 Have a room or quiet corner dedicated for working.
-Make sure that it’s a clean and orderly area with no distractions (noise, TV, kids running around, etc.) or hazards.
+Make sure that it’s a clean and orderly area with no distractions or hazards.
 It is important that you have ample light and ventilation, as well as electrical outlets nearby.
 Fight the urge to work on your couch or bed!
 Get an ergonomic table and chair (or standing desk).
-This will keep you from developing neck and back problems moving forward.
+This will keep you from developing neck and back problems later on.

 Follow a schedule

-Fit in breaks or rest times within your schedule.
+Fit in breaks or rest times within your work day.
 This is something you might forget because of the relaxed work environment.
-It’s important to step away from the computer and rest your eyes or stretch your legs from time to time.
+It’s important to step away from the computer, rest your eyes or stretch your legs from time to time.
 This will prevent health problems and burnout.
 Also make sure that you start and end work at the same time and have a list of things to accomplish each day.
 This will take discipline but you will discover that you are more focused and productive when you follow a schedule consistently.

 Be prepared for minor hiccups in the first few days of working from home.
-Expect technical problems like choppy audio, slow connection or computer, or lost files.
+Expect technical problems like choppy audio, slow connection, or lost files.
 There could be funny moments too, like kids dancing in the background while you’re on a video call or catching a glimpse of a co-worker in pajamas.
-Be patient as this a new arrangement – it takes getting used to.
-But once you get over these hurdles, you’ll see that telecommuting is not only a safe but a productive option.
+Be patient as this a new arrangement; it takes getting used to.
+These are also extraordinary times.
+Nobody was prepared for it.
+So be considerate and understanding.
+Once you get over these hurdles, you’ll see that telecommuting is not only a safe but a productive option.

 Sources: Preparing your employees to work from home, Shannon Miller, Tackle; How to transition your business from an office-based company to a remote one, Russell Smith, Business.com.
 Accessed March 20, 2020..